-What is a Guardianship form?
+What is a Guardianship of minors designation?

-Guardianship form(s) designate who will take care of your children if you suddenly pass.
+Guardianship directives designate who will take care of your children if you suddenly pass.
 These documents are very important to determine who will get custody and take care of your children.
 I do not charge a separate fee for these documents as any estate plan involving minor children is incomplete without them.

 How does a Gun Trust assist with an Estate Plan?

 As part of your Gun Trust, specific beneficiaries are set up to receive the weapons upon your death and successor Trustees are named to ensure that the beneficiaries receive the weapons.
 This is explained in greater detail when executing and operating the Trust.
 Many gun owners don't just own a few guns, they own a collection.
 These collections grow over the years to be worth many thousands of dollars.
 While a gun trust is an excellent supplement, it does not negate the need for a comprehensive estate plan giving specific instructions to the heirs of the estate who gets what items and what property.
 Nothing is more tragic than finding out a close friend's entire collection was sold for less than its value or worse, destroyed, because inadequate instructions were left to the family.
 This is especially important when dealing with NFA firearms as most family members and many lawyers have no idea how or who can handle them or how to pass them down.
-I have personally heard of estates destroying collections due to inadequate Estate Planning where an anti-gun family member inherits and subsequently destroys the weapons.
+Estates have been destroying collections due to inadequate Estate Planning where an anti-gun family member inherits and subsequently destroys the weapons.
 This can be an enormous loss to the estate and family of valuable collector's pieces as well as family history.